Nima-Mahvi/Tkinter/README.md

 # Tkinter
-This is my small midterm project of the Tkinter type that has a course selection .
+Small Tkinter project that has a course selection .